hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/distributing.html.md

 ### Vagrant Login

-In order to access these private boxes from Vagrant, you'll need to first authenticate with your Vagrant Enterprise account.
+In order to access these private boxes from Vagrant, you'll need to first authenticate with your Vagrant Cloud account.

 1. Run `vagrant login`
 2. Enter your credentials